-TUN: Now let’s speak about the specific application.
+Now let’s discuss the specific application.
 Oftentimes, what students put on their applications is what separates them from other equally qualified candidates.
-So, do you have any advice to help students improve their applications?
+So, do you have any advice to help students improve their college applications?

 So, pay as much attention to the questions that are being asked as you do to the way you’re writing it.
 Most institutions want to hear the context of what you’re saying.
 Grammar and punctuation are important, but I would focus even more so on what it is that you’re saying.